 Free of their contract with Midnight Music but with their commitment to release the next album as a one-off, this line-up went in (at their own expense) to record The 3rd Cup at Midnight-owned Berry Street Studios.
 With Brad Grisdale at the controls, it seemed for the first time there was a creative meeting of minds between the band and their engineer.
 The result was what many consider to be the Snake Corps finest album.

 But behind the scenes all was not well.
 Continuing UK indifference to their music had left spirits at an all time low and it was feared that the album would be released into a vacuum.
-Then, after years of financial hardship Midnight Music went into receivership and was bought up lock stock and barrel by Cherry Red Records.
-The band suddenly found that all their music: back catalogue, stock and copyright was now owned by someone else.
-This proved too much and the Snake Corps split.
+Then, after years of financial hardship Midnight Music went into receivership and was bought up l Cherry Red Records.
+The band suddenly found that all their music: back catalogue, stock and copyright had now changed hands.
+The Snake Corps split.
 It seemed that the best-of compilation Spice subsequently released by Cherry Red would probably be the band's swan-song.

 Thankfullly, the finished master tapes of The 3rd Cup were already in the band's possession when Midnight went under but it was to be couple of years before the album was finally released on CD by Ophidian an off-shoot of the Oxford label Rotator.